tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/create-skillset.md

 ms.devlang: rest-api
 ms.workload: search
 ms.topic: language-reference
-ms.date: "05/02/2019"
+ms.date: 01/24/2020

 ---
-# Create Skillset (Azure Cognitive Search REST API)
+# Create Skillset (Search REST API)

+**API Version: 2019-05-06-Preview**

+This preview API includes a `knowledgeStore` property used for persisting enriched documents created during AI enrichment for use in other apps and processes.
+For more information, see [Knowledge stores](https://docs.microsoft.com/azure/search/knowledge-store-concept-intro).

 A skillset is a collection of [cognitive skills](https://docs.microsoft.com/azure/search/cognitive-search-predefined-skills) used for natural language processing and other transformations.
 Skills include entity recognition, key phrase extraction, chunking text into logical pages, among others.